AdobeDocs/marketo.en/help/marketo/product-docs/administration/settings/change-your-marketo-password.md

    >[!TIP]
    >
    >What's a good password?
-Something long with lots of letters, numbers and symbols like " [[email protected]](http://docs.marketo.com/cdn-cgi/l/email-protection) !$ [[email protected]](http://docs.marketo.com/cdn-cgi/l/email-protection)".
+Something long with lots of letters, numbers and symbols like "M@rk3to !$ Gre@t".
 Except, not that one.
 Be creative and make your own.